 • Give an emotional appeal

-• Be concise and clear in what you are trying to say, don’t cram too much information into one ad or speech.
+• Be concise and transparent in your words; don’t cram too much information into one ad or speech.

 • Have a clear and concise message